-- When you achieve a personal goal such as finding a new friend or taking up a new hobby.
-Celebrations are a part of life and it’s important to learn how to have fun and celebrate as a sober individual.
+- When you achieve a personal goal such as finding a new friend or taking up a new hobby, celebrations are a part of life, and it’s essential to learn how to have fun and celebrate as a sober individual.

 - New relationships that are healthy and conducive to your continued sobriety.